 The main drawback of the ICE model is how subjective the scoring is.
-Different people could assign wildly different values for Impact, Confidence and Ease to the same project or feature.
+Different people using the ICE formula at the same time could all assign wildly different values for Impact, Confidence and Ease to the same project or feature.

 For example, a business owner could view adding a new feature as very easy, but the head of the development team will know more about the coding hours required.
 It is possible for people to score their own ideas more favorably than others, too.

 ICE decision-making starts by accurately assigning the score from 1 to 10 for each category: impact, confidence, and ease.
 To avoid subjectivity in the ICE prioritization, it’s a good idea to get input from multiple stakeholders.

 Consider the ICE prioritization process between two feature requests.